 Some want to be with you ALL the time.
 It may seem clingy at first, but as a devoted friend, you know it’s important to them.
 They feel vulnerable when alone, yet safe and secure when they are near you.

 You may find yourself losing sleep again, just like you did all those many years ago.
 You will be listening for changes in breathing, or the need to go out in the middle of the night.
 But you will drag yourself out of bed, and do it lovingly because you know your old friend needs you and doesn’t want to upset you with an “accident.”

 You may note changes in their personality and disposition.
-There are those that get short-tempered and grumpy.
+Some get short-tempered and grumpy.
 Others may not be as anxious to socialize, especially with children and other dogs.
 Respect that change.
 Give them a place to feel safe.

 Life is slowing down.
 All the excitement your canine friend brought into your home is waning.

 You will feel as if the world just fell out from under your feet.
-You will feel you can never love another dog as you have this one.
-You will feel there will never be another dog like your beloved pet.
-You are correct.
+And you worry you will never love another dog as you have this one.
+You fear there will never be another dog like your beloved pet.
+And you are correct.
 There never will be.
 Each is unique.

-Bottom Line: Glean the best from each chapter you share with your dog.
+Glean the best from each of the four chapters of your dog’s life.
 To mark the time you shared with them, they will leave an indelible paw print in your heart.